Build-Week-Pintereach1/front-end/README.md

 1. You should now be able to work on the project.

 Once you are ready to view changes on your version of the project, run `npm start` in your CLI (which should be pointed at the project folder) to pull up a local server of the React app.

+### General structure of the code.
+The app begins in index.js, where we render our App.js which holds all of the components.

+From App.js we have Login.js and Dashboard.js components.
+The former holds login and registration forms and handlers, while the latter holds the code for saving articles.
+In Dashboard.js we are pulling in the Article.js component, which itself also pulls in the AddCategory.js component.
+The Article.js component will build the general structure for the entire articles list as well as dynamically render articles which have been stored in the backend.
+The AddCategory.js component holds logic for assigning categories to individual articles.